-So relax.
-What matters is CORRECT TECHNIQUE.
+So, relax.
+What matters is the CORRECT TECHNIQUE.
 And the key to correct technique is knowing why you floss.

 The bottom line?
 You floss to remove plaque and debris from areas your brush cannot reach: Tight spaces between the teeth and under the gum line.
 To do this correctly you need to remember…

 The C shape